e18e/e18e/docs/blog/the-year-ahead-2026.md

 ![October Contributions Cover Image](/og/the-year-ahead-2026.png)

-We haven't had a blog post in a while, mostly thanks to the holiday season but also because many of us have been hard at work on some fairly chunky e18e projects lately!
+We haven't had a blog post in a while, largely due to the holiday season but also because many of us have been hard at work on some fairly chunky e18e projects lately!
 So let's have a look ahead at what's coming in 2026 and a small recap on what we got up to last year :rocket:

 ## 2025 Recap